Traffic Processing Overview

 •Real-Time Signaling RDRs—Generated to indicate specific network events such as flow start or end.
 These RDRs are used to signal external systems to allow real-time actions across the network.

 •Malicious Traffic RDRs—Generated to indicate that the SCE platform has detected a traffic anomaly, such as a DDoS attack.
-These RDRs are used to detect attacks and attackers to mitigate them.
+These RDRs are used to detect attacks and attackers in order to mitigate them.

 The following information can be exported using the NetFlow protocol